turbot/steampipe-plugin-wiz/docs/tables/wiz_cloud_config_rule.md

 ```

 ### List all findings of a rule specific to AWS S3 bucket in the last 3 days
+Determine the areas in which high-severity AWS S3 bucket rules have been violated in the past three days.
+This can provide insight into potential security risks and areas for improvement in your cloud configuration.

 ```sql
 with list_s3_bucket_rules as (